 of choice for any suspected disc herniation as it not only tells us the status of the disc but also tells us the extent of herniation and the compression over the nerve root and or the cord/conus/filum terminale.

 MRI is single most informative and complete modality for the diagnosis of spinal cord tumors.
-It shows precise definition, location and extent of tumor.
+It shows precise definition, location, and extent of the tumor.
 Spinal tumors can occur in any of the three compartments: the extradural, the intradural extramedullary and intramedullary.

 In intradural extramedullary space neurofibroma, schwannomas and meningioma are the common tumors.
 The first two may be difficult to differentiate from each other on MRI.

 The commonest intramedullary tumors are gliomas and ependymomas.
 In the intramedullary space, MRI has proved far superior to myelography and post myelo CT [both of them are not used commonly now].
 Subtle cord enlargement which was difficult to detect with older techniques is picked up easily on MRI.

 PET Scans (Positron Emission Tomography) and SPECT Scans (Single Photon Emission Computed Tomography) are non-invasive imaging techniques which use small amounts of radionuclides (radioactive isotopes) to measure cellular/tissue change.

 These radionuclides are absorbed by the healthy tissue at a different rate than tissue undergoing a disease process.